zapal-tech/matrix-stack/README.md

  * Use your own reverse proxy rather than the provided nginx
  * Use your own database cluster

+Container data gets stored in `./data`, and secrets in `./secrets`.
+N.B. that config files in `./data` will get overwritten by the templates from `./data-template` every time the cluster is launched.

 ## To admin

 ```